rqees/academic-dishonesty-detection/README.md

 This app detects the % of AI generated content in handwritten text.
 This app may act as a safeguard to prevent AI plagiarism in academic settings.
-Unfortunately, the API used to access OCR technology to convert the handwritten text into digital text is not free.
+Unfortunately, the API used to  convert the handwritten text into digital text (OCR) is not free.